Agnes of Baden, Countess of Holstein-Rendsburg

 Agnes of Baden (25 March 1408 – January 1473), was a German noblewoman member of the House of Zähringen and by marriage Countess of Holstein-Rendsburg.
+She married Gerhard VII, Count of Holstein-Rendsburg, and gave birth to twins whose legality was disputed and who were likely murdered.

 She was a daughter of Bernard I, Margrave of Baden by his second wife Anna of Oettingen.

 Life

 In Ettlingen on 23 February 1432 she was betrothed to Gerhard VII, Count of Holstein-Rendsburg.
 Her older brother Jacob, new Margrave of Baden was very anxious for this marriage because he wanted to obtain political advantages in Schleswig.
 The marriage was celebrated in Baden on 2 June of that year, but Gerhard VII quickly returned to his domains in order to secure his frontiers without an official wedding night.
 Officially, the marriage was consummated only on 5 October.

 On 15 January 1433 Agnes, pregnant at that time, fell from the stairs at Gottorf Castle.
 The next day she gave birth healthy twins, Henry and Catherine.
 This caused surprise and the scandal erupted, because it was clear that the consummation of the marriage and the date of birth were too close to produce living children.

 To stop the increased rumours about his paternity, in February Gerhard VII declared in the courtyard of Gottorf Castle in front of his knights that he secretly slept with Agnes before the wedding, and that she'd been a virgin then; therefore, the children were his, and Henry would be capable of inheriting his possessions.
 In Schleswig Cathedral and in a State Assembly before the clergy and nobility Gerhard VII reaffirmed his word, who was further confirmed by court ladies, doctors and midwives.
 The matter was ultimately settled by the Bishops of Lübeck and Schleswig.
 The Count's brother Adolphus VIII supported his declaration.
 All the scandal received the name of the "Twin Disaster of Gottorf" (de: Zwillingssturz von Gottorf).